limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 - explain what each output field means
 - keep naming consistent across demos

-This is especially useful if multiple notebooks begin to share a common display structure.
+This is especially useful now that the four flagship demos are being aligned more tightly.

 ---

-### Optional tiny reference files
+### Optional files

-Only add these if they clearly reduce duplication:
+Only add these if they clearly reduce duplication.

+#### `display_helpers.py`

+Recommended purpose:

+- before / after result formatting
+- route card formatting
+- compact comparison helpers
+- notebook display cleanup

+If this file is not needed, do not create it just for symmetry.

+#### tiny reference notes

+Examples:

 - JSON field guide
 - notebook field guide